BrandonXu6106/obsidianpublish/content/thoughts/decentralization.md

 > Decentralization doesn't work in a vacuum, mainstream decentralized systems require a degree of activism to keep the system working

-"[[BitTorrent]] seems to represent the minimum viable decentralization required to stay alive as defined by the law at the time"
+"[[BitTorrent.md]] seems to represent the minimum viable decentralization required to stay alive as defined by the law at the time"

 Decentralization is a tactic for diffusing risk for many and lowering the risk for the activists that operate the most sensitive parts of the system. **Over applying decentralization isn't a strategy unless your goal is obscurity**